JaydenChao101/asyncio-mc-launcher-lib/doc/troubleshooting.rst

 - Call install_minecraft_version()

-    Before you start Minecraft, you should first call :func:`~minecraft_launcher_lib.install.install_minecraft_version`.
+    Before you start Minecraft, you should first call :func:`~launcher_coreinstall.install_minecraft_version`.
 This function ensures that everything is right and installs parts if needed.
     It should even be called, if you installed a version with a installer e.g. Optifine.

 - Use the subprocess module